 - (c) Building Entries.
-Building entries shall be as follows: - 1.
-Building entrances shall be clearly visible from the street. - 2.
-One (1) building entry shall be provided every eighty (80) feet of facade leading to a habitable space. - 3.
-Building entries for mixed use buildings shall differentiate entrances for residential and commercial uses. - 4.
-Entries for multi-family buildings shall provide protection from the elements with canopies, marquees, recesses or roof overhangs. - 5.
-Residential building entries shall be restricted as follows:
+Building entries shall be as follows: - (i) Building entrances shall be clearly visible from the street. - (ii) One (1) building entry shall be provided every eighty (80) feet of facade leading to a habitable space. - (iii) Building entries for mixed-use buildings shall differentiate entrances for residential and commercial uses. - (iv) Entries for multi-family buildings shall provide protection from the elements with canopies, marquees, recesses or roof overhangs. - (v) Residential building entries shall be restricted as follows: - a.
+Single-family and multi-family residential buildings shall be raised above finished grade, at the front of the building, according to Façade Types defined in Table 12-2-25.10. - b.
+In no instance shall single-family and multi-family residential building entries be raised less than eighteen (18) inches above finished grade.

-- a.
-Single family and multi-family residential buildings shall be raised above average-finished grade, at the front property of the buildingline, according to Façade Types defined in Table 12-2-25.10. - b.
-In no instance shall single-family and multi-family residential building entries be raised less than eighteen (18) inches above average-finished grade. - c.
-Entry grade shall be measured from the average finished grade to the first finished floor. - 6.
-Mixed-use and commercial building entries shall be at average sidewalk grade.
+- c.
+Entry grade shall be measured from the finished grade to the first finished floor. - (vi) Mixed-use and commercial building entries shall be at sidewalk grade.